-- (c) paragraph 3, or either sub-paragraph of paragraph 3, does not apply; - (d) paragraph 3(b) applies with such modifications as may be specified in the declaration.
+- (c) paragraph 4, or either sub-paragraph of paragraph 4, does not apply; - (d) paragraph 4(b) applies with such modifications as may be specified in the declaration.

-5. A declaration in respect of paragraph 2(b) shall specify whether a designating entry has the effect described in Article 1(I)(i) or Article 1(I)(i) or both.
+6. A declaration in respect of paragraph 3(b) shall specify whether a designating entry has the effect described in Article 1(I)(i) or Article 1(I)(i) or both.

-6. A declaration in respect of paragraph 2(c) shall specify whether a control agreement must include the provision described in Article 1(k)(i) or Article 1(k)(ii) or both.
+7. A declaration in respect of paragraph 3(c) shall specify whether a control agreement must include the provision described in Article 1(k)(i) or Article 1(k)(i) or both.

-7. The non-Convention law determines in what circumstances a non-consensual security interest in intermediated securities may arise and become effective against third parties.
+8. The applicable law determines in what circumstances a non-consensual security interest in intermediated securities may arise and become effective against third parties.

-Article 11 Other methods under non-Convention law
+Acquisition and disposition under non-Convention law

-This Convention does not preclude any method provided by the non-Convention law:
+This Convention does not preclude any method provided by the non-Convention law for:

-(a) for the acquisition or disposition of intermediated securities or of an interest in intermediated securities;
+(a) the acquisition or disposition of intermediated securities or of an interest in intermediated securities; or other than the methods provided by Articles 11 and 12.

-(b) for the creation of an interest in intermediated securities and for making such an interest effective against third parties, other than the methods provided by Articles 9 and 10.
+(b) the creation of an interest in intermediated securities and for making such an interest effective against third parties,